crdroidandroid/install_docs/11/ginkgo.md

 **Tip**
 Skip this step if you don't want Google Apps (GApps)

-11. Flash get Google Apps (GApps):
+9. Flash if you get Google Apps (GApps):
 - via SD card or OTG, go to files >> GApps.zip
 - via ADB Sideload: